-Roughly 69 percent of home health care patients are ages 65 and older
+Roughly 69% of home health care patients are ages 65 and older

-Given the convenience of home health care, and that close to 90 percent of seniors want to "age in place" at home, it's no surprise that more than two-thirds of those who take advantage of home health care are 65 years or older.
+Given the convenience of home healthcare, and that close to 90% of seniors want to "age in place" at home, it's no surprise that more than two-thirds of those who take advantage of home health care are 65 years or older.

 This also coincides with the most common types of illnesses most treated by home care.
 According to the National Association for Home Care and Hospice, the most common conditions requiring home care most frequently are diabetes, hypertension, heart failure, osteoarthritis and chronic ulcer of the skin.

 While it's certainly not every case, many of the diseases are more problematic and/or frequent in older patients.